What is true about waves with higher frequencies?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-Waves with higher frequencies correspond to shorter wavelengths due to the inverse relationship defined by the wave equation.
-This relationship states that the speed of a wave is equal to its frequency multiplied by its wavelength (speed = frequency × wavelength).
-When the frequency increases, to maintain a constant wave speed, the wavelength must decrease.
+Waves with higher frequencies possess shorter wavelengths.
+This relationship is rooted in the fundamental wave equation, which states that the speed of a wave is equal to its frequency multiplied by its wavelength.
+When the frequency increases, and if the wave speed remains constant, the wavelength must decrease to maintain this equation.

 Subscribe